wncc/CodeInQuarantine/Week_7_AdvancedFrontEnd/README.md

 ### 2. Android Studio
 #### a) To-do App
-Make a classic To-Do app, with features and a layout that suits you.
-You could use it in your daily life too!
+Make the classic To-Do app, with a layout and features that suit you.
+You could use it in your daily life too.
 [Here](https://github.com/avjinder/Minimal-Todo) is an implementation.

 #### b) Pedometer
 Make a simple, light-weight pedometer app which uses the hardware sensor of the device to calculate the steps taken.
 Find an example [here](https://github.com/j4velin/Pedometer).